panpann2305/dms1_blog/posts/hiimpan.md

 My life motto is: **Trust yourself, everything will be allright!**

-# ✿ What am I made of
+# ✿ What am I made of?

 - Pink
 - Cute things (trinkets, plushies, toys,...)